What is my dog likely to eat at Desperate Dogs?

 My dog has medical issues that mean he can only eat a certain brand of dog food.
 Is that okay?

-Yes, we can accomodate those types of situations but we will need an explanation from your vet as to any medical issues that would affect your dogs stay.
+Yes, we can accommodate those types of situations, but we will need an explanation from your vet as to any medical issues that would affect your dogs stay.
 We would also ask you to consider speaking to our holistic pet practitioner to see if certain fresh foods can be introduced in to the diet to help with healing.

 Do you charge for administering medications?
 My dog has to have diabetes shots twice a day.